grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

 :::

-## Step 1: Create Alloy configuration file
+## Step 1: Create a Grafana Alloy configuration file

 Grafana Alloy is a tool for building observability pipelines, with the full power of OpenTelemetry.
-We will use it to collect and ship your OpenTelemetry signals to Grafana Cloud.
+We will use Alloy to collect and ship your OpenTelemetry signals to Grafana Cloud.

-To ship OpenTelemetry directly to Grafana Cloud, you need:

-- Your Grafana Cloud <abbr title="OpenTelemetry Protocol">OTLP</abbr> endpoint.
-It looks something like this: `https://otlp-gateway-<REGION>.grafana.net/otlp`

-- A [Grafana Cloud access token](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/authorize-services/) which has the scopes: `metrics:write`, `logs:write`, `traces:write` and optionally `profiles:write`.

-Let's grab the Alloy configuration from Grafana Cloud's Integration tiles:
+Let's grab the configuration we need, using the wizard in Grafana Cloud:

 1. Go to your Grafana Cloud instance.